 How to Measure Biceps (Flexed or Unflexed?)

 The “consensus” in the bodybuilding community is that it doesn’t matter if you measure your biceps flexed or unflexed.
-Most lifters will measure their bicep peaks while flexing to add an extra inch or two to their measurements.
+Most lifters will measure their peaks while flexing to add an extra inch or two to their biceps.

 To measure your biceps accurately: